Sleeping 7, Nantcol is a 14th century Welsh granite longhouse. The house is comfortably furnished with fine and interesting pieces of Welsh furniture.

 Click pictures to see an enlarged version

-The front door opens into a lobby, with space for boots and coats, and then a Dining area with table, a large welsh dresser and fireplace.
+The front door opens into a lobby area and an open fire at the deep a wood burner, with space for boots and coats, and then a Dining area with table, a large welsh dresser and fireplace.
 This opens out into the Living room with another, larger fireplace and cosy sofas clustered around low tables.
 There is a music centre for tapes, CDs, radio and a TV for DVDs.

 One double bedded room with a 5ft wide bed, one twin bedded room and a large ‘hayloft’ bedroom is ideal for kids.
 This room has three single beds (plus a cot) and has its own stone outside staircase.